percona/pmm-doc/docs/use/dashboards-panels/index.md

 # Dashboards overview

-!!! caution alert alert-warning "Important"
-    The content is under development.

-The interface is a collection of web pages called dashboards.
+Dashboards are a compilation of visualizations, including charts and metrics, that enable you to view performance metrics from node to single query for multiple databases in a centralized location.

+A dashboard is a group of one or more panels organized and arranged into rows.
+Panels refer to individual components or visual elements that display specific data or visualizations within the dashboard's layout.
+These panels are the building blocks that collectively form a dashboard, providing a means to present and visualize data in various formats.
 Dashboards are grouped into folders.
-You can customize these, by renaming them or creating new ones.
+You can customize these by renaming them or creating new ones.

-The area inside dashboards is populated by panels.
-Some are in collapsible panel groups.
-A panel can show a value, a graph, a chart, or a visual representation of a set.
+Dashboards provide insightful and actionable data, enabling you to gain an overview of your system status quickly.
+These dashboards enable you to drill down into specific time frames, apply filters, and analyze data trends for troubleshooting and performance optimization.
+Customizable dashboards and real-time alerting facilitate seamless monitoring of database performance.